 I’m Erin.
 I’m a 33-year-old woman living in Baltimore, MD.
 I consider myself the luckiest person in the world.
 I have an amazing husband, three wonderful children, a loving family, awesome friends, and an opportunity to write and speak about my personal journey of overcoming an eating disorder as a collegiate athlete to inspire and help others.

 I was born on June 15, 1984 in Detroit, Michigan.
 My parents, Lisa and Joseph Konheim are high school sweethearts, and I am the middle child between two brothers, Ari and Jeremy.
-Currently, I am married to Jonathan Mandras, and we have two children, Levi (6), Austin (4) and Nolan (18 months).
+Currently, I am married to Jonathan Mandras, and we have three children, Levi (6), Austin (4) and Nolan (18 months).
 I reside in Baltimore, Maryland, the city I relocated to immediately following my collegiate career at Michigan State University in 2007.

 Before choosing to stay home and take care of my children, I found much success in the realm of coaching soccer.
 Earning my United States Soccer Federation (USSF) “A” License in June 2011, I have coached at the club, Olympic Development Program (ODP), and collegiate levels.
 I was the Assistant Women’s Soccer Coach at Loyola University Maryland from 2008-2012, following a one-year stint as an assistant coach at Towson University.
 Prior to that, I was the Undergraduate Assistant Women’s Soccer Coach at my alma mater, Michigan State University, from 2006-2007.